dynamicguy/mw-docs/docs/deployment/sentry.md

 title: Error Tracking with Sentry
 ---

-MajorityWorld provides integration with [Sentry](https://sentry.io/) - a comprehensive error tracking and reporting tool.
+DrikGallery provides integration with [Sentry](https://sentry.io/) - a comprehensive error tracking and reporting tool.

 To enable basic error reporting, export an environment variable: